Question: Hi, I’m a somewhat older undergraduate student (late 20s) and I still masturbate. Is that normal? Do men ever stop? I feel guilty about it.

 Though not everybody chooses to masturbate, sex researchers have generally found that most men and women have masturbated at least once in their lives.

-Furthermore, many men and women masturbate at different times throughout their lives – not just in their teens or twenties, but even into their 60s, 70s, 80s and beyond.
+Furthermore, many men and women masturbate with different frequencies at different times throughout their lives – not just in their teens or twenties, but even into their 60s, 70s, 80s and beyond.
 It is also, of course, fine to not masturbate.
 Sexual behavior is a personal choice that should be respected.